dpordomingo/engine/docs/commands.md

 ## srcd prune

-Removes all containers and docker volumes used by the source{d} engine.
+Removes all containers and Docker volumes used by source{d} Engine.

 *arguments*: N/A

 *flags*:
-  * `--with-images`: remove docker images too
+  * `--with-images`: remove Docker images too

 ## srcd version
 Shows the version of the current `srcd` cli binary, as well as the one for